In this section

 - Re-apply for aid each year.

-- Repay all loans according to the term of the promissory note.
+- Repay all loans according to the terms of the promissory note.

 - Borrow responsibly.